 Thank God that’s not what this verse is saying!

-Our desires become God’s desires and then, only then will we be the things that we crave.
+Our desires become God’s desires and then, only then will we have the things we crave.

 In the case of this proverb, we see the principle repeated in Psalms 37:4.
 The psalmist says, “Commit your way to the Lord and he will give you the desires of your heart.”

-Share your thoughts on the meaning of Proverbs 16:3.
+Let us roll our plans unto the Lord knowing that He has what’s best for us in mind and that He is perfect and knows everything.
+Share your thoughts on the meaning of Proverbs 16 3.
 How does it apply to us today?